openspending/os-api/README.md

 ## Quick start

-Clone the repo, install dependencies from npm, and run the server.
+Clone the repo, install dependencies from pypi, and run the server.
 See the [docs](http://docs.openspending.org/en/latest/developers/api/) for more information.